FrankieSlinn/comedy/README.md

 As mentioned above there was also an issue with the deployment.

 ### Future Improvements

+As a general improvement I would like to make the code neater / more organised, maybe by putting all the useState parameters and functions in the same component.

 In the future I would like to create a page to display favourite jokes only.
 This would involve passing parameters to different pages which is something I would like to get experience in.